raaka1/lutorpy/README.md

 # without set_globals you have to use lua.require instead of require
 lua.require("torch")
 ```
-###  Alternative: you could also switch back to one-based indexing
+###  Alternatively you could also switch back to one-based indexing

 Note that if you do this, all the following code should change acorrdingly.